 Fire occurrence was given a rating of 2, or high, with at least 2 to 14 fires in the area within the last 10 years.
-Fuel Hazard was given a rating of 2, or high.
-Values protected was given a score of 2, or high, because Ballard is one of the smaller communities in the area with fewer assets.
-Fire protection capabilities was given a 1 and the Insurance Services Organization (ISO) rating for the community was a 5, or extreme.
-Overall, Ballard was given a rating of 9, meaning that Ballard is at a high risk to wildfires.
+Fuel hazard was given a rating of 1, or moderate.
+Values protected was given a score of 3, or extreme, because Vernal is one of the largest cities with the most assets in the area.
+Fire protection capabilities was given a 1.
+The Insurance Services Organization (ISO) rating for the community was a 5, or moderate.
+Overall, Vernal was given a rating of 7, meaning that Vernal is at a moderate risk to wildfires.
 More detailed information regarding these ratings will be covered in the next few paragraphs.

-Fire Occurrence Fuel Hazard Values Protected Fire Protection Capabilities Overall Rating 2 2 2 3 9 Total: 4-7 Moderate, 8-11 High, 12 Extreme High
+Fire Occurrence Fuel Hazard Values Protected Fire Protection Capabilities Overall Rating 2 1 3 1 7 Total: 4-7 Moderate, 8-11 High, 12 Extreme Moderate

 Values at risk and natural resources at risk are important when determining the impact of a fire, but less important to the risk of a wildfire actually happening.
 Data important to determine the threat of an acre of land burning is associated with fire behavior and historical fire occurrence.
-No wildfires have been reported within Ballard's city limits, but in nearby areas, there have been many wildfires.
-Most areas, according to the state historic fire occurrence density map, have a moderate to very high rating.
-The only area around Ballard's border that has seen less intense fires is to the southwest.
+No wildfires have been reported within Vernal's city limits, but in nearby areas, there have been some wildfires.
+Most areas, according to the state historic fire occurrence density map, have a very low rating with any high rating being to either the northwest of the City or to the southeast close to Naples.

 Fire behavior covers topics like suppression difficulty, the rate of spread, and flame length.
-Suppression is affected by slope and vegetation type and in most cases in Ballard there is a fast rate of suppression due to low slope.
-The rate of spread is a weighted average of fire speed based on climate.
-With Ballard's climate most land could expect to see a rate of spread of 16.49 ft/min or less.
-73 acres, most along with a strip of forest assets to the north east of the City, can have an expected rate from 55+ ft/min.
-Flame length is determined the same way as spread, based on climate and weighted averages.
+Suppression is affected by slope and vegetation type and in most cases Vernal there is a fast rate of suppression due to low slope and fuel.
+The rate of spread is more a weighted average of fire speed based on the weather of the area.
+With Vernals climate most land could expect to see a rate of spread of 16.49 ft/min or less.
+31 acres, most along a strip of forest assets to the north of the City, can have an expected rate from 22 - 43.99 ft/min.
+Flame length is determined the same way as of spread, based on weather and weighted averages.
 Length is used to determine flame intensity and heat.
-89% of Ballard's land would have flame lengths of less than 3.9 feet.
-About 11% of the land would have flame lengths greater than 2 feet with only 4 acres of land that would exceed 30 feet in height.
-The land most at risk is along a strip of forest asset to the northeast of the City and some to the southwest.
+48.5% of Vernal's land would have flame lengths of less than 2 feet.
+Less than 10% of the land would have flame lengths greater than 2 feet with only 2 acres of land that would exceed 30 feet in height.
+The land most at risk is along a strip of forest asset to the north of the City.

 Wildfire threat is determined by combining fire occurrence data and fire behavior data to determine the likelihood of an acre of land burning.
-Most of Ballard's land is considered at a moderate level of threat or less.
+All of Vernal's land is considered at a very low of less threat level.
 This data is then used and combined with values at risk and natural resources at risk to determine overall wildfire risk.
-Approximately 94% of land in Ballard is classified as being at a moderate risk level or less.
-548 Acres would be considered moderate-high to high risk, with most of that land being clustered in three main areas.
-One area is to the north east of the City near the strand of forest assets, another along U.S. Highway 191, the last is to the south of the City.
+Approximately 97.6% of land in Vernal is classified as being at a low-risk level or less.
+71 Acres would be considered low-moderate to moderate-high risk, with most of that land being clustered in three main areas.
+One area is north of the City near the strand of forest assets, another is closer to Naples, and the third is to the southwest of the City.